 Chipola's business-centric organization, Phi Beta Lambda (PBL), is a top performer at state and national leadership conferences, typically placing in the Top-5 at state competition and in the Top-10 in the national competition.
 PBL also hosts the annual Future Business Leaders of America (FBLA) District 2 competition for high school students.
 The group participates in community service projects such as the Jackson County Backpack for Kids Feeding Program, the Senior Citizen Christmas Fund, March of Dimes, and others, to support local and national charities.
 Although PBL is primarily for business majors, students from all majors are welcome to join.

-Twenty-three Chipola
+Two Chipola College

-College Phi Theta Kappa
+Phi Theta Kappa

-members have been

-awarded prestigious
+members were awarded

-both state and national
+prestigious national

-awards in the last ten

-years.
+awards this year.

 Graduates of Chipola's corrections program are employed and placed in jobs at a rate of 90-95%.